The only antidote to days like this is to cook.

 250g either egg noodles or thin vermicelli rice stick noodles (I prefer the latter because they're wheat free)

-750g of raw shell-on tiger prawns - peeled and the debris reserved
+750g of raw shell-on tiger prawns - peeled and the debris reserved1.2 litres water

 1 tbsp toasted sesame oil